araa47/CryptoChatBot/README.md

 ## Configuring Dataflow

-1) Create a new Agent in dialogflow and configure based on the type of chat-bot you need
+1) Create a new Agent in dialogflow and configure and train based on the type of chat-bot you need
 2) Generate service account credenitals under google cloud console and download the json credential file
 3) Keep this file ready for autenthication later on